Section 1 - Procedures

-The Financial Aid and Student Employment Offices have three goals in managing the WS funds allocated to the College.
+The Financial Aid and Student Employment Offices have three goals in managing the WS funds allocated to the University.

 - to aid as many students as possible in financing their educational costs through earnings.

-- to spend 100 percent of the College’s WS allocation by the end of the fiscal year.
+- to spend 100 percent of the University’s WS allocation by the end of the fiscal year.

 - to provide stable employment assistance to departments utilizing WS employees.